-The Department of Health and Human Services recognizes the need for a new standardized needs assessment tool for individuals with Intellectual and Developmental Disabilities (IDD) or Autism who seek services under the MaineCare Section 21 and 29 Home and Community Based Services (HCBS) waiver programs.
-In partnership with service recipients, families, providers, and other stakeholders, the Department is beginning a process through which a needs assessment tool can be selected and implemented.
-This project will begin in May 2021 and is expected to continue through March 2025.
+The Department of Health and Human Services recognizes the need for a new standardized needs assessment tool for individuals with Intellectual and Developmental Disabilities (IDD) or Autism.
+In partnership with service recipients, families, providers, and other stakeholders, the Department has selected the SIS-A 2nd Edition for use in Maine.
+The SIS-A is intended to be used for all participants in the planned Lifespan Waiver and in 2023 and 2024 is being used to inform the Lifespan design, and to support Person Centered Planning.
+This project began in May 2021 and is expected to continue through March 2025.

 This project is part of reform work that is already underway at the Department’s Office of Aging and Disability Services (OADS).
 The implementation of this assessment tool is expected to provide fair and equitable determinations of need as well as other beneficial changes and efficiencies within the IDD service system.